Breast Augmentation FAQ Las Vegas

 If you’re considering breast augmentation with implants, you probably have a lot of questions.
 The surgeons at our practice in Las Vegas, NV are excited to help you answer your specific questions during your consultation so you can gather as much information as possible to allow you to plan a procedure that meets all your goals.
 You can get that process started here by reading our answers to the most common questions about breast augmentation.
 You are also encouraged to write down additional questions and bring them with you to your visit to our office.

 Your selection of an experienced, board-certified plastic surgeon in Las Vegas is the first step in a successful breast augmentation.
-We invite you to request a consultation online to meet with Dr. Michael Edwards or Dr. Terrence Higgins at our practice.
+We invite you to request a consultation online to meet with Dr. Michael Edwards, Dr. Terrence Higgins, or Dr. Andrew Silver at our practice.
 You can also call 702-822-2100 to speak with a member of our staff and schedule an appointment.

 Real Patients, Beautiful Results